 - How parenting time will be divided between the parents;

 Even if you initially believe that you and your spouse are too far apart on one or more issues to reach an agreement, an attorney at Colburn Hintze Maletta might still be able to negotiate with your spouse (or their attorney) to reach a settlement agreement that works for you.

 Talk to a Divorce Lawyer at Colburn Hintze Maletta

-Call us today to speak with our divorce attorneys during a one-on-one consultation and create a winning strategy (602) 825-2500.
+Call us today to speak with our divorce attorneys during a free one-on-one consultation and create a winning strategy (602) 825-2500.